-On 14 March 2018, Rothesay Life Plc ("Rothesay") and The Prudential Assurance Company Limited (“PAC”) entered into a reinsurance transaction covering a £12bn portfolio of annuities.
+On 14 March 2018, Rothesay Life Plc ("Rothesay") and The Prudential Assurance Company Limited (“Prudential”) entered into a reinsurance transaction covering a £12bn portfolio of annuities.
 It was expected that this would be followed by an insurance business transfer under Part VII of the Financial Services and Markets Act 2000.

 This transfer was subject to approval by the High Court of England and Wales (“the Court”).
 However, following a hearing in June 2019, the Court declined to sanction the transfer.
-Rothesay and PAC were given permission to appeal by the Court and, having considered our position and taken advice, a notice of appeal was lodged with the Court of Appeal on 27 September 2019.
+Rothesay and Prudential were given permission to appeal by the Court and, having considered our position and taken advice, a notice of appeal was lodged with the Court of Appeal on 27 September 2019.

 - Latest position